Childhood Discipleship: Training up a child

 Carlisle comes to Texas Baptists after serving 13 years as senior pastor at First Baptist Church in Plano, as well as adjunct professor at Dallas Baptist University (DBU) for 11 years.
 Prior to that, he held a variety of pastoral and ministerial positions in Texas and Missouri.

-In his new role, Carlisle will work with donors to help raise funds for the ministries Texas/p>/p>/p>... [continue]
+In his new role, Carlisle will work with donors to help raise funds for the ministries Texas Baptists and TBMF support.
+He plans to maintain a similar mindset in this job as he has had all along as... [continue]

 Student disaster recovery responds to Tulsa tornadoes